 |$1,500 * 4 quarters * 5% * $0.01 = $300

 By spending $2,000 per quarter (therefore maxing out the bonus category), you’d earn $400 in cash back for the year.
-If you spend an additional $500 a month in the 2% category and $200 in the 1% category, you’d earn a total of $544 in cash back for the year.
+If you spend an additional $975 a month in the 2 percent category and $50 in the 1 percent category, you’d earn a total of $640 in cash back for the year.

-When adding in the welcome bonus, you’d end up with $694 in cash back rewards the end of your first year.
+When adding in the welcome bonus, you’d end up with $790 in cash back rewards at the end of your first year.

 Balance transfer example

-With the Cash+ Visa Signature Card, you get an introductory 0% APR for 12 billing cycles on balance transfers made within your first 60 days.
-There’s also a 3% balance transfer fee.
-After the intro period ends, there is a 15.49% – 24.99% variable APR.
+With the U.S. Bank Cash+, you get an introductory zero percent APR for 12 billing cycles on balance transfers made within your first 60 days (13.99 percent to 23.99 percent variable APR after) for a 3 percent balance transfer fee.

-Say you owe $1,500, for example, and transferred the debt to your Cash+ Visa Signature Card.
-You could then pay $125 a month without acquiring interest fees.
-Keep in mind you’d also owe a $45 balance transfer fee.
+Say you owe $1,500, for example, and transferred the debt to the U.S. Bank Cash+.
+You could then pay $125 a month without acquiring interest fees (while still owing a $45 balance transfer fee).

-… you want a card that has more to offer in terms of rewards.
-It boasts a slightly higher cap on its 5% cash back category, as well as an unlimited 2% cash back category.
+… you want a card that has a wide range of rewards categories to choose from.
+It also boasts a slightly higher cap on its 5 percent cash back category and a balance transfer offer.